I had decided to follow an Oxford University Summer School (2026) on the subject “Understanding Space and Time”.

 Chapter 2 - The Problem of Beginning

-This chapter is often considered the most important one because it explains how Greek architects confronted the problem of how to use the simple post-and-lintel construction (already used in Neolithic times) and build large, stable, visually harmonious monumental buildings?
+This chapter is one of the most important in the book because it explains how Greek architects confronted the practical difficulties of creating large stone buildings.
+In simple terms, this meant how to use the post-and-lintel construction (already used in Neolithic times), and build large, stable, visually harmonious monumental buildings.

 Coulton shows that Greek architecture did not emerge suddenly as a perfected classical system.
 Instead, it developed through centuries of experimentation, adaptation, inherited traditions, and structural problem-solving.